 Greg’s play “Mission Indians” opened at Intersection Theatre in San Francisco in February 2002.
 It went on to receive the 2003 Bay Area Theatre Critics Award for Best Script.
 He also co-produced, advised, and was featured in a sixteen part series on American literature for public television called, “American Passages”, which won the prestigious Hugo Award for Best Documentary in 2003.
 Greg’s collection of children stories (soon to be published as How A Mountain Was Made) was performed in 2012 by the Word for Word Performing Arts Company at Z Space in San Francisco.
 He has also written two pilot scripts for Showtime and one for HBO.
 Greg regularly works with the Sundance Institute (reviewing and revising scripts) where he helped develop a summer writing lab for American Indians interested in film writing.
 He also sits on several boards including, the National Video Project, and Word for Word Theatre, where he is Honorary President.

-Greg is currently serving his thirteenth term as Chairman of the Federated Indians of Graton Rancheria, his tribe which was formerly known as the Federated Coast Miwok.
+Greg is currently serving his fifteenth consecutive term as Chairman of the Federated Indians of Graton Rancheria, his tribe which was formerly known as the Federated Coast Miwok.
 Tribal Chairman Greg Sarris co-authored a bill, H.R.
 5528, on behalf of his tribe, and on December 27th, 2000, President Bill Clinton signed this bill, restoring the Federated Coast Miwok as a recognized American Indian Tribe.